-Tooth removals are required to remove badly infected or decayed teeth to prevent pain and swelling.
+In order to prevent pain and swelling, tooth removals are required to remove badly infected or decayed teeth.
 If a tooth is too loose, extraction may be the only option.
 For orthodontic treatment, extractions of certain teeth, usually the premolars and wisdom teeth, may be required.

-You will be given an injection (Local Anaesthetic) to numb the tooth prior to the extraction.
-Numbing cream is applied to the injection site to minimise the discomfort felt during the injection.
+An injection (Local Anaesthetic) will be igiven to numb the tooth prior to the extraction.
+Numbing cream is also applied to the injection site to minimise the discomfort felt during the injection.
 Before commencing the actual tooth extraction, the dentist will ensure that the tooth is completely numb.
 Extractions are typically painless.
 However, you will experience some firm and control pressure as the dentist gently loosens the tooth in its socket.

 Some soreness may be experienced after the extraction but you can follow the instructions below to aid in the healing process.

 The numbness from the local anaesthetic should wear off after a few hours.
 Please contact us if the numbness persists.
 We will also prescribe painkillers and antiinflammation medication after the procedure.

 Don’t worry, this is completely normal.
 Patients may experience mild facial swelling in the area of the extraction.
 To reduce the swelling, applying ice to the face may help.

 After the extraction, the gauze must remain in place for at least 20–30 minutes in order to absorb the blood.
 You should replace the gauzes whenever it becomes soaked with blood.
 The bleeding will likely last for 1–2 hours after the extraction..

 To ensure that the wound to heals properly, pay careful attention to avoid agitating the wound by sucking or touching the extraction area with your tongue, using a straw, eating solid (especially crunchy) food and drinking alcoholic beverages or using mouthwash containing alcohol.
 Patients are also advised against rising their mouths vigorously or smoking.